LogtalkDotOrg/logtalk-for-vscode/README.md

 |             Run Project Testers | Runs the `logtalk_tester` script on the workspace folder       |
 |             Run Project Doclets | Runs the `logtalk_doclet` script on the workspace folder       |

+The "Create Project" command is usually called from the command palette.
+It asks for the folder where to copy the renamed sample files.

-The "Load Project" command looks for a `loader.lgt` or `loader.logtalk` file in the folder of the selected file when using the explorer context menu or in first workspace folder if using the command palette, printing a warning if not found.
+The "Load Project" command looks for a `loader.lgt` or `loader.logtalk` file in the workspace root folder, printing a warning if no loader file is found.

+The "Scan Project Dead Code", "Generate Project Documentation", and "Generate Project Diagrams" requires that the project code is already loaded.

-The output of the `logtalk_tester` and `logtalk_doclet` scripts is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.
+The output of the "Run Project Testers" and "Run Project Doclets" commands is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.

-When running the workspace commands from the command palette (instead of using the explorer context menu on a folder or file), the commands resort to the first workspace folder.

 #### Directory and source file commands